-14 Audit and Risk Committee (see sections 53 and 54 of the Act) Committee established in accordance with section 53 of the Act √ Date of establishment: 21 July 2020 Committee Charter adopted in accordance with section 54 of the Act Date of adoption: 21 July 2020 15 Internal Audit (independent accounting professionals Engaged ✓ engaged by the Council to provide analyses and recommendations aimed at improving Council's governance, risk and management controls) Date of engagement of current provider: 1 September 2018 16 Performance Reporting Framework (a set of indicators Framework ✓ measuring financial and non-financial performance, including the performance indicators referred to in section 131 of the Local Government Act 1989) Date of operation of current framework: 1 July 2014 17 Council Plan Report (report reviewing the performance of Council against the Council plan, including results in relation to the strategic indicators, for the first six months of the financial year) Report Date of reporting: 18 February 2022 √ 18 Financial Reporting (quarterly statements to Council under section 138(1) of the Local Government Act 1989 comparing Reports presented to Council in accordance with section 138(1) of the Local Government Act 1989 √ actual and budgeted results and an explanation of any material variations) Dates statements presented: 17 November 2021, 16 February 2022, 18 May 2022 19 Risk Reporting (6-monthly reports of strategic risks to Reports ✓ Council's operations, their likelihood and consequences of occurring and risk minimisation strategies) Date of reports: 10 February 2022, 12 May 2022 20 Performance Reporting (6-monthly reports of indicators Reports Χ measuring results against financial and non-financial performance, including the performance indicators referred to in section 131 of the Local Government Act 1989) Decision made not to do six monthly reporting due to the onerous nature of gathering data and some data only available annually.
-21 Annual Report (annual report under sections 98,99 and 100 of the Local Government Act 2020 containing a report Presented at a meeting of Council in accordance with section 100 of the Act ✓ of operations and audited financial and performance statements) Date of consideration: 20 October 2021 22 Councillor Code of Conduct (code under section 139 of the Act setting out the standards of conduct to be followed by Reviewed and adopted in accordance with section 139 of the Act ✓ Councillors and other matters) Date reviewed: 17 February 2021 23 Delegations (documents setting out the powers, duties and functions of Council and the Chief Executive Officer that have been delegated to members of staff, in accordance with section 11 and 47 of the Act) Reviewed in accordance with section 11(7) of the Act and a register kept in accordance with sections 11(8) and 47(7) of the Act Date of review: 20 October 2021 √ 24 Meeting Procedures (Governance Rules under section 60 Governance Rules adopted in accordance with √ of the Act governing the conduct of meetings or Council and delegated committees) •

-I certify that this information presents fairly the status of Council's governance and management arrangements.
+14 Audit and Risk Committee (see sections 53 and 54 of the Act) Committee established in accordance with section 53 of the Act Date of establishment: 21 July 2020 √ Committee Charter adopted in accordance with section 54 of the Act Date of adoption: 21 July 2020 15 Internal Audit (independent accounting professionals Engaged $\checkmark$ engaged by the Council to provide analyses and recommendations aimed at improving Council's governance, risk and management controls) Date of engagement of current provider: 1 September 2018 16 Performance Reporting Framework (a set of indicators Framework $\checkmark$ measuring financial and non-financial performance, including the performance indicators referred to in section 131 of the Local Government Act 1989) Date of operation of current framework: 1 July 2014 17 Council Plan Report (report reviewing the performance Report $\checkmark$ of Council against the Council plan, including results in relation to the strategic indicators, for the first six months of the financial year) Date of reporting: 18 February 2022 18 Financial Reporting (quarterly statements to Council under section 138(1) of the Local Government Act 1989 comparing Reports presented to Council in accordance with section 138(1) of the Local Government Act 1989 $\checkmark$ actual and budgeted results and an explanation of any material variations) Dates statements presented: 17 November 2021, 16 February 2022, 18 May 2022 19 Risk Reporting (6-monthly reports of strategic risks to Reports $\checkmark$ Council's operations, their likelihood and consequences of occurring and risk minimisation strategies) Date of reports: 10 February 2022, 12 May 2022 20 Performance Reporting (6-monthly reports of indicators Reports Х measuring results against financial and non-financial performance, including the performance indicators referred to in section 131 of the Local Government Act 1989) Decision made not to do six monthly reporting due to the onerous nature of gathering data and some data only available annually.
+21 Annual Report (annual report under sections 98,99 and 100 of the Local Government Act 2020 containing a report Presented at a meeting of Council in accordance with section 100 of the Act $\checkmark$ of operations and audited financial and performance statements) Date of consideration: 20 October 2021 22 Councillor Code of Conduct (code under section 139 of the Act setting out the standards of conduct to be followed by Reviewed and adopted in accordance with section 139 of the Act $\checkmark$ Councillors and other matters) Date reviewed: 17 February 2021 23 Delegations (documents setting out the powers, duties and functions of Council and the Chief Executive Officer that have been delegated to members of staff, in accordance Reviewed in accordance with section 11(7) of the Act and a register kept in accordance with sections 11(8) and 47(7) of the Act $\checkmark$ with section 11 and 47 of the Act) Date of review: 20 October 2021 24 Meeting Procedures (Governance Rules under section 60 of the Act governing the conduct of meetings or Council and Governance Rules adopted in accordance with section 60 of the Act $\checkmark$ delegated committees) Date Governance Rules adopted: 18 August 2020 l ce rtify that this information presents fairly the status of Council's governance and management arrangements.

-Tim Tamlin Interim Chief Executive Officer

-Date: 22 September 2022
+Tim Tamlin Interim Chief Executive Officer Date: 22 September 2022